 As in humans, diabetes is directly linked to an unhealthy diet and being overweight.
-You can prevent your dog developing diabetes by encouraging a physically active lifestyle.
+You can prevent your dog from developing diabetes by encouraging a physically active lifestyle.
 Diabetes can easily be controlled by taking your dog to a vet.

 Cancer is common in dogs – especially in older age.
 Strange lumps and bumps are the most obvious sign of cancer.
-However, this disease can sometimes go unnoticed with no clear visible signs – your dog may simply act tired or display a disinterest in physical activity.
+However, this disease can sometimes go unnoticed with no clear visible signs – your dog may simply act tired or display disinterest in physical activity.

 The cause of cancer in dogs is unknown.
 While it can be scary to discover this disease in your dog, it can be treatable if caught early enough.
-Surgery to remove tumours can be expensive and having pet insurance is worthwhile in case such treatment is ever needed.
+Surgery to remove tumors can be expensive and having pet insurance is worthwhile in case such treatment is ever needed.

 Dogs can also commonly develop heart disease later in life.
 A dog may act unusually tired or have breathing problems.
-Heart disease is unfortunately the biggest killer and sometimes goes unnoticed until a heart attack occurs.
+Heart disease is, unfortunately, the biggest killer and sometimes goes unnoticed until a heart attack occurs.